BjornFJohansson/seguid_calculator/README.md

 ## lSEGUID

 The lSEGUID is the uSEGUID of the lexicographically smallest of the sense or anti-sense strands of a blunt double stranded DNA sequence.
 This means that if a sequence and its reverse compliment have the same lSEGUIDs.
 This can be useful to identify double stranded DNA sequences, regardless of the form they are presented.

 ## Implementation

-Seguid_calculator is written in python 3 with wxPython 4 which is the only dependence.
+Seguid_calculator is written in Python3 and only dependent on wxPython.
 Development happens on [Github](https://github.com/BjornFJohansson/seguid_calculator).

 ## Online version

-There is also an online version built with [flask](https://github.com/pallets/flask) and hosted on [pythonanywhere](https://www.pythonanywhere.com/).

 [![seguid_calculator_flask](seguid_calculator_flask.png)](http://seguidcalculator.pythonanywhere.com/)

 Click [here](http://seguidcalculator.pythonanywhere.com/) or on the image above to take you to the website.
+The online version was built with [flask](https://github.com/pallets/flask) and hosted on [pythonanywhere](https://www.pythonanywhere.com/).

-### How to install on pythonanywhere:
+### How to install Online version on pythonanywhere:
 ```
 16:33 ~ $ mkvirtualenv --python=python3.9 MyVirtualenv
 created virtual environment CPython3.9.5.final.0-64 in 13108ms